ags000/Ransomware-McEliece/README.md

 If you execute the following program, it is highly recommended doing it in a Virtual Machine or in a secured-system.

 First, run Serverc.py.
 You are able to change the IP of server in Serverc.py, Ran.py and Des.py.
 Once the IP has changed, it is accessible from the netwrok.
-Currently, it is in localhost.
-So, Server and Ransomware must run in the same computer.
+Currently, it is in localhost so Server and Ransomware must run in the same computer.

 > python Serverc.py

-Server must be running before executing the Ransomware o the Decrypt module.
-The idea is storing the server in one PC and the ransomware in another in order to see the whole process.
+Server must be running before executing the Ransomware or the Decrypt module.
+The idea is to store the server in one PC whereas the ransomware is beign executed in another in order to see the whole process

 Execute ransomware: